 7. Make a Go/No-Go Decision

 Making the go/no-go decision is all about risk assessment.
 You need to weigh the risks and rewards of starting your business and decide whether the potential rewards are worth the risks.
-If the risks are too high, you may want to reconsider your business idea.
+If the risks are too high, you may reconsider your business idea.

 How to Conduct a Feasibility Study